beyond2013/Docs/README.md

 # Docs

-Sample file for demo

-updated docs
+New lines added to the docs